You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 The N4 and N5 have only two subgroups: (i) Vocabulary and Grammar, (ii) Reading, and (iii) Listening.

-N4 and N5 cover basic knowledge of Japanese, primarily what they teach in class.
+N4 and N5 cover basic Japanese knowledge, primarily what they teach in class.
 That would mean you can read Hiragana, Katakana, and 100 to 300 Kanji characters.

 The N1 and N2 assessments assess advanced Japanese used in various everyday situations.
-About 2500 Kanji and over 10,000 words are required for N1.
+For N1, about 2500 Kanji and over 10,000 words are required.

 N3 is the intermediate level between N4 and N2.